 The Bombing of Dresden

 During the Second World War, civilians were targeted deliberately from the air.
-In 1940, Britain’s capital, London (right), suffered 57 consecutive nights of bombing by the German Luftwaffe.
+In 1940, Britain’s capital, London, suffered 57 consecutive nights of bombing by the German Luftwaffe.
 During the Blitz, as it came to be called, more than 40,000 civilians were killed.
-Tens of thousands of others were made homeless as more than a million houses were destroyed.
+Tens of thousands of others were made homeless and more than a million houses were destroyed.

 The aerial attacks continued throughout the war with other cities being targeted.

 The allies did their share of bombing civilians as well, including one devastating raid on the German city of Dresden.